prag-webrtc/proposal/stolley-sample-chapter.md

 Once you have a copy of the repository, take a look around and find the directory or folder called  `public/`.
 It contains the HTML, CSS, and JavaScript files for the chapter’s app.
 The HTML you’ll be writing belongs in `index.html`, right inside of `public/`.
 The CSS and JS files are in the `css/` and `js/` subdirectories inside of `public/`.
 You’re welcome to use those starter files as-is, or empty them out and start your own.

-If you already set up Node.js in Chapter One, you can quickly install some dependencies and then fire up a server to check view your files in your development browser as you work.
+If you already set up Node.js in Chapter One, you can quickly install some dependencies and then fire up a server to test your files in your development browser as you work.
 On the command line, change directories to the one that contains the `server.js` file and run these commands:

 ```sh
 $ npm install